project-mirrors/forgejo-helm/README.md

 #### Session, Cache and Queue

-The session, cache and queue settings are set to use the built-in Valkey Cluster sub-chart dependency.
-If Valkey Cluster is disabled, the chart will fall back to the Gitea defaults which use "memory" for `session` and `cache` and "level" for `queue`.
+The chart will fall back to the Gitea defaults which use "memory" for `session` and `cache` and "level" for `queue`.

 While these will work and even not cause immediate issues after startup, **they are not recommended for production use**.
 Reasons being that a single pod will take on all the work for `session` and `cache` tasks in its available memory.